jpclark6/little-shop/README.md

 ## Deployment

-The Little Shop Application is hosted on [Heroku](https://evening-eyrie-16856.herokuapp.com/).
+Our version of the Little Shop Application is hosted on [Heroku](https://evening-eyrie-16856.herokuapp.com/).

+You can also deploy it on your own server by following these steps:

+1. Have all prequisites installed (postrgres, pum, the pg gem)

+2. In your terminal, in your little shop directory, run:
+* `$ createuser -s -r little_shop`
+* `$ RAILS_ENV=production rake db:{drop,create,migrate,seed}`
+* `$ rake assets:precompile`

+3. Instead of running `rails s` which would start your server in development mode, run: `rails s -e production`

 ## Tools Utilized